-Higher premiums are often a possibility for those in higher risk categories to get the coverage they want.
+Higher premiums are often a possibility for those in higher risk categories in order to get the coverage they want.

-Lower coverage is sometimes an option for patients in even higher risk categories.
-Companies who will not approve you for $500,000 coverage may still be willing to give you $100,000 coverage.
+Lower coverage is sometimes an option for patients in the highest risk categories.
+Companies who will not approve you for $500,000 in coverage may still be willing to give you $100,000 in coverage.

 Graded policies, for instance, usually have a 2 to 3 year waiting period before they go into effect and the maximum coverage generally falls between $25,000 and $150,000.